-Guest blogger Ian Webster, Managing Director FS Distribution & Marketing Services – APAC, describes the newest banking customer, and how the Everyday Bank can respond.
+Guest blogger Ian Webster, Managing Director, Distribution & Marketing Services for Africa & Asia-Pacific, describes the newest banking customer, and how the Everyday Bank can respond.

 Traditional customer needs and buying behaviors have changed in the financial services industry.
 Driven by rapid and disruptive innovations in technology, and by the emergence of readily available product alternatives, a new generation of consumers has emerged.
 These consumers have radically different needs and expectations, and no longer accept “one size fits all” products and experiences.